I - O

-Therefore, he seeks to know himself and his fellowman
+Therefore, he seeks to know himself

-of a prayer said.
+be done instead of a prayer said.
 An Atheist strives for involvement in

 life and not escape into death.
-He wants disease conquered, poverty vanquished, war eliminated.
+He wants disease conquered, poverty vanquished,

-), preamble to Murray v.
+O'Hair ), preamble to Murray v.
 Curlett, April 27, 1961

-When asked, "Do you support religious freedon," she responded, "Oh,
+When asked, "Do you support religious freedon," she responded,

-not ask for a government grant to build them.
+Do not ask for a government grant to build them.
 Do not ask for money for

 teacher's salaries, or more books, or anything else.
 Just go ahead and